The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Simulations

 \subsubsection{Overdensity}

-The overdensity, $\delta_{10 R_{200b}}$, has already been defined in terms of the eigenvalues of the tidal tensor in equation~\ref{eq:delta} in the section above.
+The overdensity, $\delta_{10 R_{200b}}$, has already been defined in terms of the eigenvalues of the tidal tensor in Eq. \ref{eq:delta} in the section above.
 This is computed at a larger smoothing scale of about $10 \times R_{200b}$.